letscontrolit/ESPEasy/docs/source/Participate/PlatformIO.rst

 Linux
 -----

-For Linux, you may need to install 99-platformio-udev.rules to make PlatformIO upload tools work in vscode.
+For Linux, you may need to install 99-platformio-udev.rules to make PIO upload tools work in vscode.

 .. highlight::sh